Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

-{In this study, we first analyze the model from the overall perspective, and for the process of denoising the LDCT projection domain first, followed by optimization of the image domain, we conducted ablation experiments for the single stage and the overall stage, respectively.
-As shown in Fig. \ref{fig11} and Table \ref{table3}, the single-stage log projection domain denoising reveals that there is insufficient denoising for the noise, incomplete denoising of local muscle tissues, and some details of the skeleton are not fully recovered, and after the knowledge distillation in the image domain, the information is well recovered.
-This also shows that the initial reconstruction ${\hat{x}}_0$ and the original information $x_{ld}$ both act as the guiding information for the reconstruction to check and fill in the gaps.} { }
+{This study first presents a holistic analysis of the proposed framework and performs ablation studies on single projection and overall stages.
+As shown in Fig. \ref{fig11} and Table \ref{table3}, denoising solely in the projection domain reveals inadequate noise suppression, incomplete recovery of muscle tissue details, and suboptimal restoration of skeletal structures.
+These limitations are effectively addressed through subsequent knowledge distillation in the image domain, demonstrating that the initial reconstruction ${\hat{x}}_0$ and original data $x_{ld}$ serve as complementary guidance, compensating for each other's limitations during the reconstruction process.}